Physical Marathon Terms and Conditions

 - Participants under the age of 18 must always be accompanied by a responsible adult who has agreed to be bound by the terms and conditions of the event.
 It is the responsibility of the parent or guardian of the entrant to ensure that participants can complete the distance.
 The parents or guardians will take full responsibility and liability for the minors participating in the event.

 - All participants must ensure that they are medically fit to participate in the race.

 - The organiser reserves the right to contact and interview applicants through the mobile numbers provided, for additional information required for matters relating to this event.

 - The organisers will not be responsible for any disputes arising from incomplete/ incorrect entry details.

 - In accordance with World Athletics requirements, all participants in the Standard Chartered Nairobi Marathon are subject to performance enhancing substance control procedures.

-- The organiser reserves the right to refuse entry to applicants who declare false information on their entry form, do not make the required payment, or who have been banned from competition under World Athletics/AK jurisdiction or who have taken banned substances or who do not meet the entry requirements as stated in the Rules and Regulations.
+- The organiser reserves the right to refuse entry to applicants who declare false information on their entry form, do not make the required payment, or who have been banned from competition under World Athletics/Athletics Kenya jurisdiction or who have taken banned substances or who do not meet the entry requirements as stated in the Rules and Regulations.